GGU image

 Land referencing

-Land referencing is an important process, ensuring everyone with a legal interest in land, in and around the areas being considered for the proposed reinforcement, has an opportunity to be heard.
-We have identified parties who we believe may be affected by the project based on Land Registry Data and we have appointed land agent, Ardent, to verify the publicly available information.
+Land referencing is an important process, ensuring everyone with a legal interest in land, in and around the areas being considered for the proposed reinforcement, has an opportunity to engage in the development of the project.
+We have identified parties who we believe may be affected by the Project based on Land Registry Data and we have appointed land agent, Ardent, to verify the publicly available information.
 This is to ensure that the information is up-to-date and to confirm the current occupation of the land.

 Access for surveys

 We must develop our proposals with the right information.
 Over the coming months, we will carry out environmental and other surveys.
 These surveys will help better understand the local environment and potential effects of our project.
-This will also help inform our further thoughts about routeing and siting and aiding the development of detailed proposals for the next stage of public consultation.
+This will also help inform our further thoughts about routeing and siting and aiding the development of detailed proposals for during and after Stage 2 consultation in early 2026.
 The findings of these surveys will be included as part of our application to the Planning Inspectorate (PINS) for development consent.

 We are requesting permission from the relevant landowners or occupiers to access private land within the route corridor to carry out some surveys.
 We hope that we can agree access to land voluntarily.
 Allowing National Grid access to land does not stop anyone with a legal interest in the land making representations about the project at any time and allowing access for surveys does not affect any rights to comment in any form.